in28minutes/in28minutes.github.io/_blog/articles/2017-12-07-introduction-to-spring-data-with-spring-boot.md

 ### Spring Data MongoDB

-Spring Data MongoDB provides support for using MongoDB as data store.
+Spring Data MongoDB supports the use of MongoDB as a data storage.

 The key interface is MongoRepository.